masonwyatt23/policy-summarizer/replit.md

 Preferred communication style: Simple, everyday language.
 Request: Make application "way way more functional and incredible" with document history management, settings, and processing options.
+Performance requirement: Application must be much more effective and efficient - removed unnecessary auth checking and logging.
+Processing speed: All documents must process in 30 seconds or less using ultra-fast summary generation only.